 Utilising the soil stabilisation skills we'd assembled over the years - we researched and developed a unique new form of Stabilisation Technology with the Stabilisation of Compacted Earth Bricks and launched another new product called RoadPacker Clay Brick Stabiliser.
 This when mixed with the local soil, can then be compacted in a custom designed machine to produce a unique profile interlocking brick for use in the construction of Low Cost Housing.

 The local Calgary newspaper carried an article by a Calgary City Alderman expressing annoyance at the ever increasing yearly amounts of money that needed to be found for construction of new roads and the maintenance of the existing ones.
 RoadPacker International contacted the Alderman to make him aware of the existence and proven success of soil stabilisation products as an alternative method of low cost road construction - with consequent significant reduction in recurring heavy maintenance costs.
-Subsequently, contracts were exchanged and as a result of initial significant success in Calgary, RoadPacker International went gone on to stabilise many more such roads Canada and in some 40 other countries around the world - for sub-grade and surface stabilisation.
+Subsequently, contracts were exchanged and as a result of initial significant success in Calgary, RoadPacker International went on to stabilise many more such roads in Canada and in some 40 other countries around the world for sub-grade and surface stabilisation.

 In late 1995 - RoadPacker International set up headquarters in Canada.
 Based in Calgary, Alberta - and in an initial period of market research identified that the condition of some of the Canadian gravel roads was as bad as any found in the developing nations of the world.
 Like anywhere else, in Canada the disparate calls on the public purse often meant that there were never enough tax dollars around to maintain an effective and efficient road system to serve the community - particularly in the rural areas.